-In its May 9, 2005, order allowing a 10-day period for the NYISO to make price corrections through September 30, FERC directed the NYISO to file a report no later than October 31, 2005, for informational purposes only, that includes a plan and schedule for shortening the time periods both for posting notices of possible price errors and for correcting prices under the Temporary Extraordinary Procedures ("TEP") as well as eventually phasing out the TEP altogether.
+In its May 9, 2005, order allowing a 10-day period for the NYISO to make price corrections through September 30, FERC directed the NYISO to develop a plan and schedule for shortening the time periods both for posting notices of possible price errors and for correcting prices under the Temporary Extraordinary Procedures ("TEP") as well as eventually phasing out the TEP altogether.

-This document describes proposed changes to the NYISO tariffs regarding: (i) the substantive criteria for determining that an Energy or Ancillary Services price has been calculated in error and requires correction, (ii) the manner in which the NYISO will calculate corrected prices, and (iii) procedural requirements and limitations pertaining to price corrections.
+This document describes proposed changes to the NYISO tariffs to eliminate the TEP and to specify: (i) the substantive criteria for determining that an Energy or Ancillary Services price has been calculated in error and requires correction, (ii) the manner in which the NYISO will calculate corrected prices, and (iii) procedural requirements and limitations pertaining to price corrections.